MaddyTP/node-red-contrib-ui-reef/README.md

 ]
 ```

 When providing data for the time scale, this node uses timestamps defined as milliseconds since the epoch (midnight January 1, 1970, UTC) internally.
-However, it will also accept most datetime formats by way of the included chartjs-adapter-moment plugin.
+However, it will also accept most datetime formats by way of the included [chartjs-adapter-moment](https://github.com/chartjs/chartjs-adapter-moment) plugin.

 Value on the right will show most recent datapoint whether that be live data or stored data.
 If a symbol is specified it will be appended to this value only.
-Regardless of input data, the time component will be validated against the specified timeframe and older values dropped.
+Regardless of input data, the time component will be validated against the configured timeframe and older values dropped.
 Additionally, there are options to round values to a decimal place and/or map value(s) to a range.

 ## Output